-The dress code is cocktail attire.
-Please feel free to reach out if you have any questions about it!
+The suggested dress code is cocktail attire.
+Please reach out for further guidance.

 In-lieu of gifts traditional wedding gifts, we would be grateful if you could donate to a charity that is close to our hearts.
 Here are two options for you to consider: The Trevor Project offers support to LGBTQ+ youth with an emphasis on suicide prevention.
 Contributions can be made online at: www.thetrevorproject.org The Ovarian Cancer Research Alliance focuses on ovarian cancer research, advocacy and patient support.
 Contributions can be made online at: https://ocrahope.org We sincerely appreciate your gratitude.

 June in Seattle is the end of spring and beginning of summer, so the weather can be unpredictable.
 If you are arriving from out of town, please check the weather 2-3 days before the event as conditions can change.
 We recommend checking with Weather Underground (wunderground.com).
-You may also want to consider bringing a light layer as conditions on the water may be windy.
+You may also want to consider bringing a light layer as conditions on the water have the potential to be cool and windy.
+A coat check is available onboard.

 Please contact Seth & Arjun if you would like to bring your children to this event.